frankstange/frankstange/README.md

 - 👋 Hi, I’m @frankstange
-- 👀 I’m interested in web development, online gaming and music (record player prefered)
+- 👀 I’m interested in IT Security, Python coding, online gaming and music (record player prefered)
 - 🌱 I’m currently learning full-stack engineer at codecademy
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me: frank.stange@me.com or on my blog www.dev-lounge.com